The Philippines is now in its 8th year of a house price boom

 The Philippines has a huge housing need at the low end.
-There are as much as 300,000 households in Metro Manila residing in informal and uninhabitable housing units which composes 8.7% of the total Metro Manila population.
+Nationwide, the country has a housing shortage of about 4 million units, according to the Subdivision and Housing Developers Association (SHDA).
+Most of this would need to be socialized housing - units with a selling price of under PHP450,000 (US$8,548).
+In Metro Manila, as many as 300,000 households reside in informal and semi-uninhabitable housing units, composing 8.7% of Metro Manila’s total population.
 These people live in appalling conditions.
 Many others live in very poor conditions.

 To meet the needs of these families, the government embarked on the National Shelter Program to provide housing for informal settlers and other families who do not have enough income to rent nor buy houses in the prevailing markets rates.

-Socialized housing units, or those which cost less than PHP450,000 (US$10,800) can be purchased with a monthly amortization of PHP2,302 (US$56).
+Socialized housing units, or those which cost less than PHP450,000 (US$8,548) can be purchased with a monthly amortization of PHP2,302 (US$44).
 The Pag-Ibig Fund, (which is the Filipino word for love), the country’s state-owned and subsidized housing loan provider, provides a fixed rate of 4.5% for 30 years for socialized housing units.

 The problem is that these low-end housing units are usually far from work.

 Philippine peso remains weak, amidst a record trade deficit

 The Philippine peso lost about 11% of its value against the U.S. dollar in the past three years, from an exchange rate of PHP47.191 = US$1 in December 2015 to PHP52.871 = US$1 in December 2018.
 In fact, it was its weakest performance in over 13 years, amidst a record trade deficit caused by a surge in imports.